nathanlane/industrialpolicyclass/README.md

 I will also schedule revision sessions in Trinity Term for students who wish to talk through sample essay topics and to prepare for exams.
 These dates are TBD.
 Watch this space.

-## Structure and Organization
+**Organisation**

-The module is composed of four blocks.
-Each block has a theme.
+This module is composed of four blocks, each with a distinct theme.
 Main topics are covered in the main two-hour lecture; and the supplementary one-hour class will delve more in-depth into a topic.
+From the Block 2 and onwards, students will have the opportunity to present papers in the one-hour extra classes.

-- __Week 1:__ Introducing the ideas of industrial policy and its relationship to industrial development.
+- __Block 1:__ Introducing the ideas of industrial policy and its relationship to industrial development.

-- __Week 2:__ Dynamic externalities and learning-by-doing.
+- __Block 2:__ Dynamic externalities and learning-by-doing.

-- __Week 3:__ Network externalities, linkages, and clusters.
+- __Block 3:__ Network externalities, linkages, and clusters.

-- __Week 4:__ The role of trade activity and trade policy as means of industrial development.
+- __Block 4:__ The role of trade activity and trade policy as means of industrial development.

-The contents of these blocks may change slightly, as this is a new class.
+The contents of these blocks may change slightly.
 So keep an eye on this live syllabus.
 I will announce substantive changes as they arise.

 *********